 The phenomenon of dynamical 'dimensional reduction' was first noted within the context of critical phenomena associated with spin systems in random external fields.
 Systems very close to such a situation can in fact be created and studied in the laboratory.
-From renormalization group theory, the detailed long-distance behaviour of, for example, lsing spin systems can, sufficiently close to a critical point?
-Makhaldiani N.V. (may)
+From renormalization group theory, the detailed long-distance behaviour of, for example, Ising spin systems can sufficiently close to a critical point of the laboratory.